PeterSteiglechner/Masterthesis_ZMT_2020/README.md

-# Masterthesis at KTH Stockholm by Peter Steiglechner
+# Easter Island ABM – Masterthesis by Peter Steiglechner

 as part of the [COSSE Master](https://www.kth.se/en/studies/master/computer-simulations-for-science-and-engineering/msc-computer-simulations-for-science-and-engineering-1.44243) at KTH Stockholm and TU Berlin, 2018 - 2020.

+***
+Associated publication:

+Steiglechner, P., Merico, A. (2022).
+Spatio-Temporal Patterns of Deforestation, Settlement, and Land Use on Easter Island Prior to European Arrivals.
+In: Rull, V., Stevenson, C. (eds) The Prehistory of Rapa Nui (Easter Island).
+Developments in Paleoenvironmental Research, vol 22.
+Springer, Cham. https://doi.org/10.1007/978-3-030-91127-0_16
+***

 <img src="COSSE_workshop_tafel" alt="drawing" width="600"/>
-Sketch from a participant after a presentation of the model at a workshop of the COSSE master programme.
+Sketch created by a participant during a workshop of the COSSE master programme, where I presented the model.

 ## Overview: